frengor/UltimateScoreboardsAPI/README.md

 * **extensive**: you can customize everything from the config
 * **reliable**: scoreboards will never flick thanks to the built-in antiflicker
 * **packet-based**: the plugin is all packet-based, which means that it won't impact on the server performance
-* **powerful**: you can create scoreboards on 1.8-1.12 with ~70 characters per line with only 1-tick update delay (no other plugin that I'm aware of can do that).
+* **powerful**: you can create scoreboards with ~72 characters per line with only 1-tick update delay (this only on 1.8-1.12 servers, on 1.13+ mojang removed all limitations).

+### Limitations

+There are some limitations regarding scoreboards on minecraft versions from 1.8 to 1.12.
+This is due to the fact that scoreboards were originally thought by Mojang  to contains per-player scores, like how many blocks every player mined, ect.
+Vanilla scoreboards do look like a list of players with red numbers at their right.
+From 1.13, Mojang removed those limitations, seeing how server were using scoreboards to contains more complicated things than a list of player names, like colored lines and texts.

 ### Developer API